 Minecraft has had young and adult players running around, crafting up a storm over the last year.
 Whether you play the survival sandbox game on iPhone, Android, Windows, Mac, or gaming consoles, there’s one small animal we bet you’d love to have as a pet.
 Yes, that’s right; today, we’re going to show you how to tame a fox in Minecraft.

 4 steps to tame a fox in Minecraft

 Step 1: Prepare for your journey

-Before you set out on your expedition to tame a fox in Minecraft, you’ll need a few things.
+Before you set out on your expedition to tame a fox in Minecraft, you’ll need a few items.
 First on the list is some fruit from the sweet berry bush.
 You’ll also need a lead, which you can craft using one slime ball and four strings.
-Remember, spiders provide the strings while you can farm the ball from slime mobs.
+Remember, spiders offer the strings while you can farm the ball from slime mobs.

 Step 2: Find the fox

 Foxes usually spawn in giant tree taiga, normal taiga, and snowy taiga regions or biomes.
 If you find one in the snow, it’ll be white instead of red.
 They usually travel in packs of between two to four, while most of them spawn as babies.
-Be careful when you do spot them, as they’ll run if you get too close.
+Be careful when you do spot them, as they often run away if you get too close.

 Step 3: Sneak through the forest

-To prevent the sweet, adorable animal from sprinting away in fear, you’ll need to sneak like a ninja among the trees.
-Don’t crawl into the sweet berry bushes, as it will hurt you.
-The foxes don’t have this problem and will often wrong among the foliage to be rid of you.
+To prevent the sweet, adorable animal from sprinting away in fear, you’ll need to sneak up like a ninja in the trees.
+Don’t crawl into the sweet berry bushes; they’ll hurt you.
+The foxes don’t have this problem and will often escape into the foliage to lose you.

 Step 4: Tame the fox kit